-- 1. Establish a committee that will oversee implementation and regular updates of the CHSP. - a.
-Evaluate incorporating this role into the duties of the History and Culture Commission. - b.
-Ensure that the committee represents a coordinated effort among historic preservationists, cultural heritage and museum professionals, neighborhood advocates, economic development and tourism groups, and members of the development and affordable housing communities. - 2.
-Continue to broaden the constituency for historic preservation by more equally acknowledging, representing, and sharing the sites related to historically excluded, neglected, marginalized, and underrepresented communities. - 3.
-Provide and/or support educational programming related to the city's history and resources. - a.
-Share existing city documents, reports, or information with private organizations to support the creation of neighborhood walking tours.
+2. Establish a committee that will oversee implementation of and regular updates to the CHSP

+- a.
+Evaluate incorporating this role into the duties of the History and Culture Commission - b.
+Ensure that the committee represents a coordinated effort among historic preservationists, cultural heritage and museum professionals, neighborhood advocates, economic development and tourism groups, and members of the development and affordable housing communities - 3.
+Continue to broaden the constituency for historic preservation by more equally acknowledging, representing, and sharing the sites related to historically excluded, neglected, marginalized, and underrepresented communities